The Marsden Building Society Equity Release 4.85% Fixed For Life

 The Marsden Building Society offers a range of loans suitable for pensioners, including equity release loans that allow customers to access a tax-free lump sum or regular income.

-It is essential to understand the implications of such products and to seek independent legal and financial advice before proceeding with an agreement.
+to understand the implications of such products and to seek independent legal and financial advice before proceeding with an agreement.

 Equity Release Council & Equity Release Advice